gregpalmr/alluxio-trino-edge-cache/README.md

 # FILE: alluxio-site.properties
 #
 # DESC: This is the main Alluxio Edge properties file and should
-#      be placed in: /home/trino/alluxio/conf/alluxio-site.properties
+#      be placed in /opt/alluxio/conf/
+#

 # Alluxio under file system setup (MinIO)
 #